- 24 vanilla wafers

 - 1 cup apricot preserves

 - Place wafers flat side down in paper-or foil-lined muffin cups; set aside.
-In a large bowl, beat cream cheese and sugar until smooth.
+In a mixing bowl, beat cream cheese and sugar until smooth.
 Add the eggs, lemon juice and vanilla; beat well.
 Fill muffin cups three-fourths full.
+Place on a baking sheet.

-- Bake at 375° for 17-20 minutes or until set.
+- Bake at 375° for 17-20 minutes or until top is set.
 Cool on a wire rack for 20 minutes.
-Carefully remove from pans to cool completely.
 Top each cheesecake with 2 teaspoons preserves.
-Store in refrigerator.
+Refrigerate until serving.
 Yield: 2 dozen.

 "We loved them!
 I made them with reduced fat cream cheese and used no topping at all.
 Turned out great with a slight lemony flavor (but may try increasing the lemon juice a bit to see if we prefer it that way).
 I halved the recipe and divided the filling among 12 regular sized cupcake liners--not nearly 3/4 full but turned out just the right amount of filling per vanilla wafer I thought.
 Thanks for the recipe!"